Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/spoolout.md

 ---
-title: "Post- transfer file renaming"
+title: "Post-transfer file renaming"
-linkTitle: "Post- transfer file renaming"
+linkTitle: "Post-transfer file renaming"
 weight: 230
---- You can configure  post- transfer, file renaming on the receiver side of a flow.
+---You can configure  post-transfer, file renaming on the receiver side of a flow.
 The file is renamed on transfer completion, in the post processing phase, and includes a configurable retry mechanism.

 ****Limitation****

-- When using a group of files in homogeneous mode, you cannot use post- transfer file renaming.
+- When using a group of files in homogeneous mode, you cannot use post-transfer file renaming.

 ## How to configure